 I specialize in philosophy of mind and cognitive science.
 My main focus is on the physical realization of cognition, computation, and consciousness.
-For this reason and out of general interest, my work regularly involves issues philosophy of science, metaphysics, and (more recently) neuroethics.
+For this reason and out of general interest, my work regularly involves issues in philosophy of science, metaphysics, and (more recently) neuroethics.
 I have published on topics such as mental representation, physical program implementation, hemispherectomies, the mind-body problem, and temporal parts theory.

 I teach at San Francisco State University.
 I have occasionally taught at University of California Davis.
 In past summers I taught Computational Theory of Mind at Sun Yat Sen University (on an OYCF fellowship) and Critical Thinking at South China Normal University, both in Guangzhou, China.
-This past summer I participated in The Initiative for a Synthesis in Studies of Awareness 2017 program at the Center for Information and Neural Networks (CiNet), Osaka University.
+I participated in The Initiative for a Synthesis in Studies of Awareness 2017 program at the Center for Information and Neural Networks (CiNet), Osaka University.

 This page sat dormant for a while, but I’m posting more here now, sometimes with a student readership in mind, sometimes with a more general readership in mind.